Collier scores 30, No. 2 UConn eases past Temple 88-67

 NO. 11 TEXAS 73, TCU 67

-AUSTIN, Texas — Joyner Holmes scored 17 points, Sug Sutton made four free throws in the final 10 seconds and No. 11 Texas held off TCU.
+AUSTIN, Texas — Joyner Holmes scored 17 points, Sug Sutton made four free throws in the final 10 seconds and Texas held off TCU.

 Danni Williams added 15 points for the Longhorns (15-3, 5-1 Big 12), who bounced back from an 18-point loss at Kansas State.
 Charlie Collier had 14 points on 5-of-6 shooting and Destiny Littleton 11.